Clever/unix-sort/README.md

 # unix-sort

-Sort using the unix sort command.
+Sort streams of json objects using the unix sort command.
 This allows sorting of very large data sets in a stream interface that Node normally can't handle due to memory constraints.

 ## Install